 The advantage of our framework is twofold.
 First, one can specify in it concurrent composition and synchronization of (multi)actions, whereas this is not possible in classical Markov chains.
+As argued in [218], (stochastic) PNs represent the systems structure more concisely and can be an intermediate formalism for their more intuitive translation into Markov chains.
 Second, algebraic formulas represent processes in a more compact way than PNs and allow one to apply syntactic transformations and comparisons.
 Process algebras are compositional by definition and their operations naturally correspond to operators of programming languages.
 Hence, it is much easier to construct a complex model in the algebraic setting than in PNs.
-The complexity of PNs generated for practical models in the literature demonstrates that it is not straightforward to construct such PNs directly from the system specifications. dtsdPBC is well suited for the discrete time applications, whose discrete states change with a global time tick, such as business processes, neural and transportation networks, computer and communication systems, timed web services [86], as well as for those, in which the distributed architecture or the concurrency level should be preserved while modeling and analysis (remember that, in step semantics, we have additional transitions due to concurrent executions). dtsdPBC is also capable to model and analyze parallel systems with fixed durations of the typical activities (loading, processing, transfer, repair) and stochastic durations of the randomly occurring activities (arrival, departure, failure), including industrial, manufacturing, queueing, computing and network systems.
+The complexity of PNs generated for practical models in the literature demonstrates that it is not straightforward to construct such PNs directly from the system specifications. dtsdPBC is well suited for the discrete time applications, whose discrete states change with a global time tick, such as business processes, neural and transportation networks, computer and communication systems, timed web services [219], as well as for those, in which the distributed architecture or the concurrency level should be preserved while modeling and analysis, such as genetic regulatory and cellular signalling networks (featuring maximal parallelism) in biology [42, 18] (remember that, in step semantics, we have additional transitions due to concurrent executions). dtsdPBC is also capable to model and analyze parallel systems with fixed durations of the typical activities (loading, processing, transfer, repair, low-level events, message delivery) and stochastic durations of the randomly occurring activities (arrival, departure, failure, packet loss, message collision), including industrial, manufacturing, queueing, computing and network systems.

-In particular, we have adopted for dtsdPBC all examples of the expressions, ct-boxes and inferences by the transition rules from tPBC [50].
+In particular, we have adapted for dtsdPBC all examples of the expressions, ct-boxes and inferences by the transition rules from tPBC [147].
 Whereas the examples from that paper explore only some selected state-transition sequences (paths), we always construct the complete transition systems of the expressions.
 We have observed that in our framework we have no difficulties like those in tPBC, which have forced to allow illegal transition sequences.
 In tPBC, the increasing timers are associated with the overlines and underlines of multiactions and suggest the ages of the corresponding markings in the respective boxes.
-In dtsdPBC, the decreasing (up to the value 1) timers are associated with the enabled waiting multiactions and specify their remaining times to execute (RTEs), like the timers of the enabled deterministic transitions in DTDSPNs from [91, 92].
-Besides such a PNs intuition, making difference between markings (overlines and underlines) and timers of (waiting) multiactions offers us more syntactical flexibility to express their progress in time.
+In dtsdPBC, the decreasing (up to the value 1) timers are associated with the enabled waiting multiactions and specify their remaining times to execute (RTEs), like the timers of the enabled deterministic transitions in DTDSPNs from [228, 229, 227].
+Besides such a PNs intuition, making difference between markings (overlines and underlines)

+and timers of (waiting) multiactions offers us more syntactical flexibility to express their progress in time.
 The decreasing timers allow us to avoid problems with infinitely growing timer values in the deadlocked and final (absorbing) states.
 Each decreasing timer should start with a particular value that cannot be suggested by the current marking, but such an initial value is the delay of the waiting multiaction the timer is associated with.